qwaneu/qwaneu.github.io/training/systems-thinking.md

 ---
 title: Systemic Thinking for Sustainable Delivery (1 day)
 layout: other
+summary: "Issues in teams and organisations are often tough to tackle.
+In retrospectives we tend to focus on symptoms.
+Learn techniques to explore systems behind symptoms and to act effectively."
+tags: [scrum, retrospectives, systems thinking, diagrams of effects, gerald weinberg, cynefin, sensemaking, wardley mapping, strategy mapping]
 ---

 In our work, we have noticed that changing your software development